SvenMichaelKlose/tunix/BLOG.md

 When debuggen, the stack dump is confusing at best.
 A backtrace should be there instead.

-Also very important is single step debugging and displaying the current expression within the current function.
+Also very important is single-step debugging and displaying the current expression within the current function.

 # 2024-06-19: